 The Main Principles of Street Photography

 Many photographers strive to capture a moment that will never happen again.
 But covert filming may conflict with the law.
-Many countries have regulations that prohibit taking pictures of people without their consent or displaying such images for everyone to see.
-For example, in USA, you cannot publish photos in which the main subject is a person who has not given his consent, unless the publication provides for public or state interests.
+Many countries have regulations prohibiting taking pictures of people without their consent or displaying such images for everyone to see.
+For example, in the USA, you cannot publish photos in which the main subject is a person who has not given his consent unless the publication provides for public or state interests.
 At the same time, the photography itself does not require permission if it is carried out in a public place.

 Required Cameras and Photo Equipment for Street Photography

 In the 21st century, digital photography has almost wholly replaced analog - there are only a few adherents of the film who appreciate the special magic and atmosphere of grainy pictures.
 There have appeared not only compact cameras like DSLRs and point-and-shoot cameras, but also mobile phones - devices that have recently not been inferior in image quality to their older brothers.

 In addition, using a smartphone to take a good shot quietly becomes even easier - you no longer need to puzzle over how to remain unnoticed and not frighten off the subject.
 For street photography, this moment is undoubtedly important because this is the easiest way to achieve the effect of spontaneity.